This is a list of prominent American politicians killed in plane crashes.

 April 3, 1996 - US Commerce Secretary Ron Brown.
 A US Air Force jetliner carrying Brown and American business executives crashes into a mountain in Croatia, killing all 35 people aboard.

 October 16, 2000 - Missouri Gov. Mel Carnahan (D).
 Carnahan, his son and an aide are killed when their small plane crashes in bad weather.
-He is elected after his death and his widow is appointed to take his seat.
+He is elected to the US Senate posthumously, and his widow is appointed to take his seat.

 October 25, 2002 - Minnesota Sen. Paul Wellstone (D).
 Wellstone, his wife, daughter, three staff members, and two pilots are killed when their small plane crashes in Eveleth, Minnesota.